-Loeys-Dietz syndrome (LDS) is a genetic disorder that is caused by a gene mutation (change) in the SMAD2, SMAD3, TGFB2, TGFB3, TGFBR1, or TGFBR2 genes.
+Loeys-Dietz syndrome (LDS) is a genetic disorder caused by a mutation (change) in the SMAD2, SMAD3, TGFB2, TGFB3, TGFBR1, or TGFBR2 genes.

 - Loeys-Dietz syndrome 1 (LDS1) caused by mutations in the TGFBR1 gene (transforming growth factor beta receptor 1)